 Follow him on Twitter @zahirj.

 Stephanie Kuo is an award-winning public radio journalist based in Brooklyn, New York.
 She currently works at PRX, helping make podcasts and build development capacity at public radio stations across the country.
-She was a producer and reporter at KERA, the NPR affiliate in North Texas, where she covers the intersection of race, poverty and economic development.
-Before KERA, Stephanie worked as an editor and reporter at WFUV News in the Bronx, telling stories from inside under-served communities.
-Her audio reporting and production have aired on national and regional programs, including NPR, WBUR’s Here & Now, Radiolab and the Texas Standard.
+She was a producer and reporter at KERA, the NPR affiliate in North Texas, where she covered race, poverty and economic development.
+Her work has aired on national and regional programs, including NPR, WBUR’s Here & Now, Radiolab and the Texas Standard.
 She was also a food writer for Dallas-area media outlets, mostly begging people to stop eating “Asian Fusion.”

 Stephanie received a bachelor’s degree in journalism from the University of Texas at Austin and a master’s degree from Columbia University’s Graduate School of Journalism.

 Find her on Twitter @stephanieskuo.